 In March, just like in any season, the Acropolis is one heck of a place and is the main attraction of Athens and is absolutely worth a visit.
 The ancient sight is definitely a highlight when visiting Athens in March as it won’t have nearly the crowds it receives during the summer months.

-On Independence Day, you can try traditional dishes, listen to some folk music, and see really enjoy the day to the fullest.
+On Independence Day, you can try traditional dishes, listen to some folk music, and really enjoy the day to the fullest.
 Alternatively, you can take a day trip from Athens to one of the nearby islands like Aegina, Agistri, or Hydra.

-During springtime, the life on the seafront Flisvos Marina in Palio Faliro neighborhood is booming, and one of the best things to do is enjoy a glass of wine (or a cocktail) while admiring the sunset.
+During springtime, life on the seafront Flisvos Marina in Palio Faliro neighborhood is booming, and one of the best things to do is enjoy a glass of wine (or a cocktail) while admiring the sunset.

 Isles of Scilly